 Pedestrian signals and curb ramps will be upgraded at the intersection of Pearl and Royalton, Pearl and Westwood, and Pearl at Strongsville Middle School.
 Traffic detectors capable of bicycle detection will also be installed.
 Stamped concrete crosswalks will be added, as will handicapped-accessible sloped curbs with "truncated domes" that vision-impaired pedestrians will be able to feel.

-At the Pearl-Royalton corner, the traffic signals will be upgraded -- including new signals hung on mast arms rather than wires -- and pedestrian refuge islands will be added.
+At the Pearl-Royalton corner, the traffic signals will be upgraded -- including new signals hung on mast arms rather than wires -- and concrete pedestrian refuge islands will be added, as well as a concrete median.

 In addition, wayfinding signs, crosswalks and bicycle racks will be added to Freedom Trail.